 Sometimes I forget to put on deodorant when I go out.
 Then a mid-day sniff test reveals my error, and I have to go back and home and put some on.
 Now I do a sniff test before I leave the house.
 Pre-compliance is a morning sniff test that will keep you from having to go back to the beginning.
 It can save you lots of time and money as you take your product to market.

 Putting your board through compliance testing again takes time as well as money.
 Final evaluations can cost upwards of $5,000 a pop.
 Problems can also cost less to fix during the design phase.
 It’s cheaper to change your PCB to fix a problem rather than finding a workaround after the board has been finalized.
-Pre-compliance equipment will cost you a pretty penny, but it can be less expensive than going through EMC checks 2 or 3 times.
-If you’re planning on developing more than one product, in-house pre-compliance capabilities are definitely a good investment.
+Pre compliance testing equipment will cost you a pretty penny, but it can be less expensive than going through EMC checks 2 or 3 times.
+If you’re planning on more than one round of product development cycle, in-house pre-compliance capabilities are definitely a good investment.

 I don’t think this would make it past the FCC.